-Because MySQL Installer is not a native component of Microsoft Windows and depends on .NET, it does not work on installations with minimal options like the Server Core version of Windows Server.
+Because MySQL Installer is not a native component of Microsoft Windows and depends on .NET, it does not work with minimal installation options like the Server Core version of Windows Server.

 For instructions on how to install MySQL using MySQL Installer, see Section 1.3, "MySQL Installer for Windows".